Junyi00/tp/docs/UserGuide.md

 #### Deleting an order : `deleteo`

-Deletes the specified order from LoyaltyLift.
+If you need to remove an order from LoyaltyLift, you can do so with `deleteo`.

 **Format**